ascholerChemeketa/cs160Reader/_sources/CSPDesigningProcedures/programImplementation2.rst

 Program Implementation - 2
 =========================================

-Now that ``rectangle`` is working, we can use it to write our next function.
+Now that ``rectangle`` is working, we can use it to write our next procedure.
 I will tackle ``drawWall`` next.
 This procedure will take the name of the turtle, set a color, and then draw a 300x200 rectangle.